Valmohaugen/CUhackit-2026/README.md

 > **The core thesis**: post-quantum migration for DNS cannot wait until quantum computers arrive.
 The HNDL threat exists today, NIST standards are final, and the performance overhead is acceptable.
 This project demonstrates all three points interactively.

----

-## Overview

-Today's internet relies on RSA and elliptic curve cryptography (ECC) to secure DNS, TLS, and digital signatures.
-These algorithms will be broken by a sufficiently powerful quantum computer running **Shor's algorithm** [[1]](#references).
-Adversaries are already performing **Harvest-Now, Decrypt-Later (HNDL)** attacks — recording encrypted traffic today with the expectation of decrypting it once large-scale quantum computers arrive [[3, 4]](#references).

-Quantum DNS Shield demonstrates a practical migration path: it performs **real DNS resolution** with NIST-standardized post-quantum signatures, generates **quantum random numbers** via Qiskit circuits, and benchmarks PQ vs classical performance — all accessible through an interactive dashboard.

 ## Features

 - **Post-Quantum DNS Signing** — ML-DSA-65 (Dilithium), Falcon-512, SLH-DSA-128 (SPHINCS+) via liboqs, with RSA-2048 classical baseline and cached verifier instances for reduced latency